Complexity of Paired Domination Problems on Circle and $k$-Polygon Graphs: Conclusion and Future Work

 In this paper, we present two main results concerning paired domination on circle graphs and $k$-polygon graphs.
 For the result on circle graphs, we successfully demonstrated the NP-completeness of the paired-domination problem.
 Importantly, our unique reduction from the Hamiltonian path problem sets our approach apart from existing research methodologies.
 We encourage readers to employ this novel strategy in investigating the computational complexity of domination and its variants on circle graphs, as well as other classes of graphs.
 Notably, prior work by Damian and Pemmaraju~\cite{Damian06} has established the APX-hardness of the domination and total domination problems on circle graphs.
 Therefore, we conjecture that the paired-domination problem also maintains APX-hardness on circle graphs, presenting a promising avenue for exploration using our innovative reduction approach.
 Additionally, leveraging the $(2+\varepsilon)$-approximation algorithm for the domination problem from~\cite{Damian02}, a $(4+\varepsilon)$-approximation algorithm for the paired-domination problem on circle graphs can be readily derived for $\varepsilon>0$.
 Future research can focus on devising approximation algorithms with factors below $4$, representing an exciting direction for further investigation.

 Next, we present another main result on $k$-polygon graphs.
-We demonstrate an $O(n(\frac{n}{k^2-k})^{2k^2-2k})$-time algorithm for the paired-domination and $O(n(\frac{n}{k^2-k})^{2k^2-4k})$-time algorithm domination problem.
-We anticipate that the time complexity of this algorithm can be significantly reduced in future research.
+We first demonstrate the algorithm for paired-domination and domination problem, with time complexity $O(n(\frac{n}{k^2-k})^{2k^2-2k})$ and $O(\frac{n^{2k^2-4k+1}}{(k^2-k)^{k^2-k} (k^2-3k)^{k^2-3k}})$, respectively.
+Moreovre, we further improve the previous algorithm for domination problem into $O(n^{3k-5})$.
+We anticipate that the time complexity for the paired-domination one can also be significantly reduced in future research.
 Additionally, as circle graphs are a superclass of $k$-polygon graphs, the algorithm for solving domination problems and its variants on $k$-polygon graphs might provide a feasible direction for designing approximation algorithms on circle graphs.